Last Updated on by

 For the men, the available colors for the short and long lengths are Ash Tan and Forge Grey.
 For regular, Industrial Green and El Cap Khaki are added to the list.
 For women, only regular and short are available and both come in Forge Grey, Shale, and Fatigue Green.

-With an inner seam that levels out at 32 inches for women and 33 for men even as sizes still go up pretty drastically, the leg can be a little short depending on your build.
+With an inner seam that levels out at 32 inches for women and 33 for men even as sizes still go up pretty drastically, the leg can be a little short depending on your build and natural shape.

 These pants suit the kind of person who is looking for the best of all worlds.
 As a result, the Patagonia Quandary Pants will appeal more to the casual hiker or adventurer who wants a set of pants for all occasions rather than the hardcore trekking enthusiast.